Skip to main content

 The groundwater standards for bromomethane were adopted in Cycle 6 (1995).

-Bromomethane is a gas that is used to make other chemicals.
-It has historically been used as a pesticide.
-While the biggest health concerns come from breathing bromomethane, animal studies have shown that ingesting high levels of bromomethane may damage the stomach.
+Bromomethane is used to make other chemicals and has been used as a pesticide in the past.
+While the biggest health concerns come from breathing bromomethane, studies have shown that swallowing high levels of bromomethane can damage the stomach.

 Butylate